-Under the Principles rights can be lost if the party entitled to acquire or exercise a right fails to give notice or to perform an act within a reasonable period of time, without undue delay, or within another fixed period of time (see Articles 2.1.1 - 2.1.22 (communications in the context of formation of contracts), Article 3.15 (avoidance of contract for defects of intent), Article 6.2.3 (request for re-negotiation), Article 7.2.2(e) (request for performance), Article 7.3.2(2) (termination of the contract for non-performance)).
-Although they serve a function similar to limitation periods, these special timelimits and their effects are not affected by the limitation periods provided for in this Chapter as they are designed to meet special needs.
+Under the Principles rights can be lost if the party entitled to acquire or exercise a right fails to give notice or to perform an act within a reasonable period of time, without undue delay, or within another fixed period of time (see Articles 2.1.1 - 2.1.22 (communications in the context of formation of contracts), Article 3.2.12 (notice of avoidance of the contract), Article 6.2.3 (request for re-negotiation), Article 7.2.2(e) (request for performance), Article 7.3.2(2) (notice of termination of the contract)).
+Although they serve a function similar to limitation periods, these special time-limits and their effects are not affected by the limitation periods provided for in this Chapter as they are designed to meet special needs.
 As they are generally much shorter than the limitation periods provided for in this Chapter, they take effect regardless of the latter.
 In the exceptional case that in the circumstances a "reasonable period of time" is longer than the applicable limitation period, the former will prevail.